tam241290/OM1/README.md

 ## License

-ThThis project is licensed under the terms of the MIT License, which is a permissive free software license that allows users to freely use, modify, and distribute the software.
+This project is licensed under the terms of the MIT License, which is a permissive free software license that allows users to freely use, modify, and distribute the software.
 The MIT License is a widely used and well-established license that is known for its simplicity and flexibility.
-By using the MIT License, this project aims to encourage collaboration, modification, and distribution of the softwareUpdate README.md for contribution by tam241290
+By using the MIT License, this project aims to encourage collaboration, modification, and distribution of the software.